Buy To Let Mortgages For Multiple Properties

 - Landlord insurance – this type of insurance covers the building and its contents

-- Income tax on your rental income – you will need to declare your rental income (minus certain expenses such as mortgage interest and letting agents’ fees) on your Self Assessment Tax Return each year.
+- Income tax on your rental income – you will need to declare your rental income on your Self Assessment Tax Return each year.
 If you want to pay an accountant to organise your taxes for you, you will also need to budget for this.

 - Capital gains tax (CGT)- when you sell the property – unlike your primary residence, a property that you rent out is not exempt from capital gains tax